-Optima Health has continuously monitored the spread of COVID-19 to keep your employees informed of the latest developments and how these changes could affect their health plan.
+Optima Health has continuously monitored the spread of COVID-19 to keep you informed of the latest developments and how these changes could affect your health plan.\

 Recently, the Department of Health and Human Services (HHS) announced that "although COVID-19 remains a public health priority, we are in a much better place in our response than we were three years ago, and we can transition away from the emergency phase."
 The federal Public Health Emergency (PHE) for COVID-19 expired on May 11, 2023.